Symplectically replacing plumbings with Euler characteristic 2 4-manifolds: Introduction

 \section{Introduction}

+In recent years, symplectic cut-and-paste operations have been used to construct (symplectic) exotic 4-manifolds with ``small" $b_2$.
+To perform such an operation, one must: \begin{itemize} \item find a symplectic 4-manifold $(P,\omega_1)$ with strongly convex boundary embedded in an ambient symplectic 4-manifold $(X,\omega)$; \item construct a 4-manifold $B$ such that $\partial B=\partial P$ and such that $B$ admits a symplectic structure $\omega_2$ with strongly convex boundary; and \item ensure that the induced contact structures on $\partial P$ and $\partial B$ are contactomorphic. \end{itemize}

+If these conditions are met, then by a result of Etnyre \cite{etnyreconvexity}, $Z=(X-\text{int}(P))\cup B$ inherits a symplectic structure from $\omega$ and $\omega_2$.
+Note that as a smooth 4-manifold, $Z$ may depend on the choice of contactomorphism.
+If the induced contact structures happen to be isotopic, however, then by choosing a contactomorphism isotopic to the identity, $Z$ is well-defined as a smooth 4-manifold.

+\begin{definition} Suppose $P$ and $B$ are 4-manifolds with $\partial P=\partial B$.
+If $P$ and $B$ admit symplectic structures with strongly convex boundary that induce isotopic contact structures, and if $P$ is embedded in an ambient symplectic 4-manifold $X$, then we say that $P$ can be \textit{symplectically replaced} by $B$ and we call $B$ a \textit{symplectic replacement} of $P$.\end{definition}

-The (generalized) rational blowdown technique, in which a linear plumbing of $D^2-$bundles over $S^2$ is excised from a smooth 4-manifold and replaced by a rational homology ball was introduced by Fintushel and Stern in \cite{fintushelstern} and generalized by Park in \cite{parkbdown}.
-In \cite{symington}, Symington showed that this procedure is symplectic.
-This technique has since been used to produce symplectic exotic rational surfaces.
-For example, in \cite{park}, Park produced an exotic $\mathbb{C}P^2\#7\overline{\mathbb{C}P}^2$ and in \cite{stipsicz}, Stipsicz and Szab\'o produced exotic $\mathbb{C}P^2\#6\overline{\mathbb{C}P}^2$s.
+An oft-used symplectic cut-and-paste operation is the rational blowdown, in which a negative-definite plumbing of $D^2$-bundles over $S^2$ is excised from a 4-manifold and a rational homology ball is glued in its place.
+This operation has been used to construct (symplectic) exotic 4-manifolds with small $b_2$.
+For example, in \cite{park}, Park constructed an exotic $\mathbb{C}P^2\#7\overline{\mathbb{C}P^2}$ and in \cite{stipsicz}, Stipsicz and Szab\'o constructed exotic $\mathbb{C}P^2\#6\overline{\mathbb{C}P^2}$s.

+The rational blowdown was introduced for linear plumbings by Fintushel and Stern \cite{fintushelstern}, generalized by Park \cite{parkbdown}, and shown to be symplectic by Symington \cite{symington2}.
+In \cite{sswahl}, Stipsicz-Szab{\' o}-Wahl generalized the operation to plumbing trees.
+Combining Park's definition of the rational blowdown with a result of Lisca \cite{lisca}, the linear plumbings that can be rationally blown down are precisely those that can be symplectically replaced by rational balls.
+Moreover, these are precisely the plumbings whose lens space boundaries $L(p,q)$ satisfy $p=m^2$ and $q=mn-1$, where $m>n>0$ are coprime integers.
+Note that these lens spaces were already known to (smoothly) bound rational balls by Casson and Harer \cite{cassonharer}.

-Determining which linear plumbings could be rationally blown down was a natural question.
-One way to produce such plumbings was by realizing them as complements of rational homology balls in certain blowups of $\overline{\mathbb{C}P}^2$ (see, for example, \cite{parkbdown}).
-The following inductive procedure gave rise to these linear plumbings.
-The first is the $-4$-disk bundle over $S^2$ and the rest can be obtained by the following operation: If the linear plumbing with framings $(-b_1,...,-b_k)$ can be rationally blown down, then the plumbings with framings $(-b_1-1,...,-b_k,-2)$ and $(-2,-b_1,...,-b_k-1)$ can also be rationally blown down.
+Equivalently, the plumbings that can be rationally blown down are those that can be obtained by the following inductive procedure: if the linear plumbing with framings $(-b_1,\ldots,-b_k)$ can be rationally blown down, then the plumbings with framings $(-b_1-1,\ldots,-b_k,-2)$ and $(-2,-b_1,\ldots,-b_k-1)$ can also be rationally blown down.
+The first such plumbing is the $-4$-disk bundle over $S^2$.
 This operation will arise many times throughout the paper, so we give it a name.